Before implementing, you and your connection must:

 - Be prescriptive instead of offering multiple options so you can kick off with a solid scope.
 If at all possible, avoid scope ambiguity.

-- Consider implementing in phases, i.e., go live as you complete development in stages.
-You can always iterate on an implementation, but start with the minimum to go-live sooner.
+- Consider implementing in phases, i.e., going live as you complete development in stages.
+You can always iterate on an implementation, but start with the minimum to go live sooner.

 - Set reasonable expectations according to scope and new development work.
 Allow buffer time for EHR interface development.

-- Plan for future projects to ensure any new data elements to remain scalable.
+- Plan for future projects to make sure any new data elements remain scalable.

 - Clearly define data requirements, then review your workflow and expected data elements with Redox.

 - Keep your product/engineering teams from your tech onboarding to Redox engaged throughout your first implementation project.
-Their involvement is invaluable to ensure a full transition of knowledge from start to finish.
+Their involvement is invaluable to guarantee a full transition of knowledge from start to finish.